Yaki Onigiri (焼きおにぎり)

 - Flip them over, and then add a bit more oil to fry the second side until crisp and browned.

-- Finish the Yaki Onigiri off by melting some butter directly onto each browned surface of the onigiri and then roll them on their 3 sides to cook any stray starch.
+- Finish the Yaki Onigiri off by melting some of the 1 tablespoon cultured unsalted butter directly onto each browned surface of the onigiri and then roll them on their 3 sides to cook any stray starch.

-- Serve the grilled rice balls wrapped in shiso or nori.
+- Serve the fried rice balls wrapped in Shiso leaves or Nori sheets

 Marc Matsumoto says